John FitzGerald, Baron FitzGerald: Family

-In 1846, he married firstly Rose, second daughter of John O'Donohue, and had by her three sons.
-She died in 1850 and FitzGerald remarried Hon.
-Jane Matilda Mary, daughter of Lieutenant-Colonel Arthur Francis Southwell and Mary Ann Agnes Dillon,c and sister of Thomas Southwell, 4th Viscount Southwell.
+In 1846, he married Rose, second daughter of John Donohoe, and had by her three sons.
+She died in 1850, and FitzGerald remarried Hon.
+Jane Matilda Mary, daughter of Lieutenant-Colonel Arthur Francis Southwell and Mary Ann Agnes Dillon, and sister of Thomas Southwell, 4th Viscount Southwell.
 By his second wife, he had four sons and six daughters.
-Conservative politician Amber Rudd is his great-great-granddaughter.
+The former Conservative politician Amber Rudd is his great-great-granddaughter.